jade-lt/Reco/README.md

 Built using MongoDB, Express, React, Node, Material UI, Bootstrap, TMDb, Google Books and RAWG

-You can see initial wireframe here: https://www.figma.com/file/Rgm5ovPNVxM9xzCTyN5MVe/Reco-App?node-id=0%3A1
+You can find the initial wireframe for the project here: https://www.figma.com/file/Rgm5ovPNVxM9xzCTyN5MVe/Reco-App?node-id=0%3A1